ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 be short and descriptive, containing keywords and using hyphens (``-``) as word separators.
 For more information, see :ref:`SEO`.

 Here is an example of the hierarchical structure for RST files.
+The main index files is named ``index.rst``, and the index files for the documentation sections are named ``intro.rst``.

 .. tab-set::